-Election campaigning can commence anytime but should cease by the close of voting i.e. 12 noon Saturday 8 October 2022.
+Election campaigning can commence anytime but should cease by the close of voting at 12 noon Saturday 11 October 2025.

 There are generally no rules around conduct of campaigning by candidates, although there are certain election offences, which are detailed for your information in this guide, see Appendix 6.
 Please refer to them for your own protection.